 If you want to stay in a quintessential Lakeland cottage, then look no further.
 Stone Leys Cottage is just that.
 A double-fronted slate property, with whitewashed sidewalls and front porch, and with a hedged front garden, it is a delight to see.
 Situated in Haws Bank, a couple of minutes south of Coniston.

 Recently refurbished to a high standard (March 2019), Stone Leys was built over 200 years ago and was the home of the wheelwright at Coniston Hall.
 Today it is the perfect base for enjoying the outdoors, with easy access to fells for walking and biking, the lake for messing about in boats (temporary Coniston Sailing Club membership available for dinghy owners).

 The delights of Coniston village are around a 15 minute walk away, so everything really is here.
 Enjoying the very best of both worlds, Stone Leys is perfect for large active (and inactive) families or groups of friends!

-The kitchen and dining area is warm, welcoming and well-appointed with conventional electric cooker with ovens, ceramic hob & microwave.
+The modern kitchen and dining area is warm, welcoming and well-appointed with conventional electric cooker with ovens, ceramic hob & microwave.
 From the kitchen there are views out to the cottage garden and babbling brook running alongside.
 There's also a laundry room and a pantry complete with dishwasher, washing machine, tumble drier & fridge/freezer.

 Just off the kitchen there's a handy cloakroom - with W.C & washbasin & rear porch - with hanging area for wet gear.

 Upstairs there are three comfortable bedrooms and the house bathroom.

 Bedroom 1 - king-size bed, window seat with dual aspect views towards Grizedale Forest and the garden.

 Bedroom 2 - super king size bed (or twin single beds), window seat with views towards the fells